sequentialread/pow-captcha/README.md

 PoW is a game which exploits these interesting properties of hash functions.
 It works like this: I give you a file, and then you have to change the file (Add "`a`"s at the end, increment a number in the file, whatever you want to do) and recalculate the hash each time you change it, until you find a hash which ends in two zeros in a row.
 Or three zeros in a row, or four, whatever.
 Since there are 16 possible values for each character, each additional required zero divides your likelhood of finding the "winning" hash by 16.

+The number or string of "`a`"s, whatever it is you use to change the file before you hash it, is called the Nonce.

 This is exactly how Bitcoin mining works, Bitcoin requires miners to search for SHA256 hashes that end in a rediculously unlikely number of zeros, like flipping 100 coins and getting 100 heads in a row.

 💥PoW!
 Captcha uses a different hash function called [Scrypt](https://en.wikipedia.org/wiki/Scrypt).
 Scrypt was designed to take an arbitrarily long amount of time to execute on a computer, and to be hard to optimize.